-Approximately 6-8 weeks before commencement, doctoral candidates should complete the "Apply to Graduate" application in their Student Center (via my.wisc.edu) to ensure their name appears in the commencement program.
+Approximately 6-8 weeks before commencement, doctoral candidates should complete the "Apply to Graduate" application in their Student Center (via my.wisc.edu).
+Additionally, in this location, students can indicate whether their name should appear in the commencement program.

 It is traditional for the Major Professor to escort graduates, but students may ask another faculty member to escort them at graduation.
 One faculty member may escort multiple students (after crossing the stage with one student, the faculty escort returns to escort the next student).